QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 ## Using Docker Compose

-Using docker compose is the easiest way to run the OctoEverywhere Companion is using docker image.
+Using docker compose is the easiest way to run the OctoEverywhere Companion is using Docker image.

 - Install [Docker and Docker Compose](https://docs.docker.com/compose/install/linux/)
 - Clone this repo